-What is an Advanced Analytics Fabric and Why Do You Need It?
+What is an Adaptive Analytics Fabric and Why Do You Need It?

 *Editor’s note: This is an update to the “Why You Need An Advanced Analytics Fabric ” post we published a while back.
 This update expands on the challenges of a traditional data warehouse and outlines the 10 requirements of adaptive analytics.*